Boeing, FedEx battle back vs U.S. airlines on Gulf competition

 "The U.S. should not capitulate to the interests of a few carriers who stand ready to put their narrow, protectionist interests ahead of the economic benefits that Open Skies provides," David Bronczeck, chief executive of FedEx's Express air cargo unit said in a Feb.
 18 letter to the heads of the U.S. Departments of State, Transportation and Commerce.

-JetBlue Airways Corp (JBLU.O), which has a codeshare agreement with Emirates, also wrote a letter to the same departments opposing tampering with Open Skies.
+JetBlue Airways Corp, which has a codeshare agreement with Emirates, also wrote a letter to the same departments opposing tampering with Open Skies.

 Yet the top U.S. carriers have long been ambivalent toward liberalizing air travel.